Radiation Therapy

 Learn more about treatment for DCIS.

-| For a summary of research studies on lumpectomy plus radiation therapy in the treatment of DCIS, visit the Breast Cancer Research Studies section. |
+| For a summary of research studies on a lumpectomy plus radiation therapy in the treatment of DCIS, visit the Breast Cancer Research Studies section. |

 Radiation therapy and invasive breast cancer

-After lumpectomy
+After a lumpectomy

-Radiation therapy is usually recommended after lumpectomy.
+Radiation therapy is usually recommended after a lumpectomy for invasive breast cancer.

 Radiation therapy can lower the risk of [3]:

-- Breast cancer recurrence
+- Breast cancer recurrence (a return of cancer) in the treated breast

 - Breast cancer death

-After mastectomy
+After a mastectomy

 Treatment guidelines

-Although the exact treatment for breast cancer varies from person to person, guidelines help ensure high-quality care.
+Although the exact treatment for breast cancer varies from person to person, evidence-based guidelines help make sure high-quality care is given.
 These guidelines are based on the latest research and agreement among experts.

 The National Comprehensive Cancer Network (NCCN), the American Society of Clinical Oncology (ASCO) and the American Society for Radiation Oncology (ASTRO) are respected organizations that regularly review and update their guidelines.